 Ability to make mid-year changes is limited

 Keep in mind that you usually can’t make changes to your coverage (adding, dropping, or switching) during the plan year.
-Unless you have a qualifying life event, once you enroll you will stick with those choices until the next open enrollment; any changes you make during open enrollment would be effective the beginning of the next plan year.
+Unless you have a qualifying life event, once you enroll you will stick with those choices until the next open enrollment; any changes you make during open enrollment would be effective at the beginning of the next plan year.

 What if I don’t like the plan my employer offers?